-EU officials visit Kyiv as Russia strikes civilian target
+Russia hits civilian targets anew, EU officials visit Kyiv

 Russia has frequently struck apartment buildings during the war, causing civilian casualties, although the Kremlin has denied targeting residential structures.

+Russian shelling across Ukraine over the previous 24 hours killed at least eight civilians and wounded 29 others, the presidential office said.
+Along with the victims in Kramatorsk, the toll included four who died when a Russian mortar shell hit a basement where they were sheltering in the northeastern Chernihiv region.

-Ukrainian President Volodymyr Zelenskyy was due to meet with European Commission President Ursula von der Leyen and EU foreign policy chief Josep Borrell before what officials described as a summit on Friday.
+Ukrainian President Volodymyr Zelenskyy met with European Commission President Ursula von der Leyen ahead of what officials described as a summit on Friday.
+The last such summit was held in Kyiv in October 2021 — a few months before the war started on Feb.
+24, 2022.

-Borrell tweeted that the visit aimed “to convey EU’s strongest message of support to all Ukrainians defending their country.”
+Von der Leyen praised wartime Ukraine’s “brilliant application” for European Union membership, though Brussels officials note that Ukraine joining the 27-nation bloc is still a long way off.

+Ahead of possible membership, Von der Leyen said, the Commission is proposing that Kyiv “join key European programs — this will give Ukraine benefits close to those of EU membership in many areas.”

-EU assistance for Ukraine, he said, has reached 50 billion euros ($55 billion) since the start of Russia’s war on Feb.
-24.
+EU assistance for Ukraine, she said, has reached 50 billion euros ($55 billion) since the start of Russia’s war.

-“Europe stood united with Ukraine from day one.
-And will still stand with you to win and rebuild,” Borrell tweeted.

-It was Von der Leyen’s fourth visit since the invasion.
-The last such summit was held in Kyiv in October 2021 — a few months before the war started.
+She said the EU plans to adopt a 10th package of sanctions again Russia before Feb.
+24. Von der Leyen also announced that the International Center for the Prosecution of the Crime of Aggression in Ukraine would be set up in The Hague to coordinate the collection of evidence of war crimes.

+Von der Leyen, on her fourth visit to Kyiv since Russia’s invasion, added that she was “comforted” by Ukraine’s anti-corruption drive.
+Stamping out endemic corruption is a key condition for joining the EU.

 Zelenskyy on Wednesday took aim at corrupt officials for the second time in the space of a week.
 Several high-ranking officials were dismissed.